Carla Stickler: From Broadway Star To Software Engineer

 Ready For A Change, Just Like Carla Stickler?

 Ready to take charge of your future?
 Apply Now to join other career changers like Carla Stickler in a program that sets you apart from the competition.

 Not ready to apply?
 Try out our Free Software Engineering Prep.
 Or, review the Software Engineering Course Syllabus that will set you up for success and can help launch you into a new and fulfilling career.

 Read more stories about successful career changes on the Flatiron School blog.

 *Course no longer offered

-Disclaimer: The information in this blog is current as of 5 January 2023.
+Disclaimer: The information in this blog is current as of January 5, 2023.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.